vjeux/bazaar-engine/src/engine/engine2/notes.md

 - Atlatl cooldown not working
 - Rapid Injection System - Ahexa encounter infinite loop
-- Combobox search no longer works cuz i removed the encounter name at the start of the value, and just used the id. add the name back and split it again.

 ### ASSUMPTIONS (that might lead to bugs):